bbolli/twitter-monday/README.md

 `python complete.py [-f] [-r] [screen_name]`

 `complete.py` creates a complete backup of your or `screen_name`'s tweets, as far as they are returned by the Twitter API.

 The output is a file called `@<screen_name>.json`.
 It contains the tweets in their original JSON format.

 Option `-f` returns the user's favorite tweets instead of their own.
+In this case, the output file's name is `@<screen_name>-favs.json`.

 With option `-r`, shortened `t.co` URLs are expanded.